mactavishz/Normal-todolist/README.md

-# A Simple Todo List
+# A Simple Todo List -- Vue.js Version
 >
-> Powered By HTML,CSS and Standard Javascript <br> Also made use of Normalize.css
+> Powered By HTML,CSS and Vue.js <br> Also made use of Normalize.css

 ## Features
 + Add todo item